Skip to Content

 Lesson 4: Measure value and impact

 In Lesson 1, Start Small and Go Fast, we talked about starting with the business outcome and ROI in mind when prioritizing agents.
-Each and every time we launched an agent, we had to ask ourselves: How will we know if the agent is doing a good job?
+Each time we launched an agent, we had to ask ourselves: How will we know if the agent is doing a good job?

 Lesson 5: Embrace new ways of working

-This transformation is also happening at the ground level, on each and every team.
+This transformation is also happening at the ground level, on every team.
 By redesigning processes so humans and AI agents work side by side, we’ve seen real transformation in a very short time.

 What’s next